 Any project funded fully, or in part, with CDBG-DR funding has to meet a HUD eligible activity and national objective.
 Regardless of which eligible activity and national objective, each project will serve either an area or direct benefit.
 The purpose of this document is to be an instructional tool for mapping project service areas.
-This document will also serve as a guide to complete the beneficiary forms in OCD's IGX applications.
+This document will also serve as a guide to complete the beneficiary forms in LOCD-DR's online system of record applications.